Are you camera shy? Trying to do more video, but are terrified at the thought? You’re not alone.

 It’s natural to lose your train of thought or mix up what you want to say.
 You don’t have to record everything all at once.
 Quite often, I film in segments.
 I repeat the same point multiple times while the camera records and pause before each new take.
 This allows me to keep the same content together and pick the best version to use.
 The pauses help me recompose myself and make it easy to edit scenes when I’m putting the video together.

-At the same time, you don’t want to go through an hour of footage to select best scenes.
+At the same time, you don’t want to go through an hour of footage to select the best scenes.
 Film each new idea as a separate video.
 It makes editing faster and less onerous.
 It also helps you get more comfortable with doing videos.
 The less camera shy you become, the easier the filing will be.

 Ask a friend to help

 If you’re camera shy, it might feel easier not to have anyone around.
 That’s not always the case.
 Having a friend or a family member with you can help with morale.
 They can hold up speaking notes for you to read off, assist with props and help maneuver the camera.